In this article

 What information should be included in an expense report?

 There’s no one “right” way of organizing the information in an expense report.
-There are many different templates you can follow, including Ramp’s free expense report template.
-What’s important is ensuring that your expense report contains all of the essential information.
+What’s important is ensuring your expense reports contain all the essential information.

 In addition to the submitter’s information (the name, contact information, and department of the employee submitting the report), an expense report should also include the following information about each purchase or expense:

-• Purchase cost: How much did each purchase cost, including any applicable taxes and fees?
+• Purchase cost: How much did each purchase cost, including any taxes and fees?

 • Purchase date: When was the expense incurred?
 This should match the date on the receipt submitted as part of the expense report.